Web Series Design & Thumbnails

 Raising Manhattan

 A New York mom navigates life as a modern-day Carrie Bradshaw while raising four kids in a cramped NYC apartment.
-The web series explores parenting challenges, city life, and humorous takes on playdates, neighbors, and the idea of a fifth child—all with the support of her eccentric Israeli husband.
+The web series explores parenting challenges, city life, and humorous takes on playdates, neighbors, and the idea of a fifth child all with the support of her eccentric Israeli husband.
+Inspiration came from my own experience of visiting Manhattan over the years.
+The clearest example is the lower thirds graphics which looks similar to New York Street signs.
+Originally the balloon on the title card was red to represent how New York City is called The Big Apple.
+However due to to the Movie IT being released around the same time it was decided to change the color to match the city’s lights.

 Almost Divorced